 While the South Carolina Emergency Management Division (SCEMD) is the primary coordinating agency in the state during a weather emergency, DPH and other state agencies perform critical roles that help protect our residents and help our state recover from hurricanes and other disasters as quickly as possible.
 DPH assists with pre-storm evacuation support, active monitoring of health care facilities during an event and post-event recovery operations.
 In addition, DPH is part of the South Carolina Emergency Operations Center before, during, and after emergencies, supporting a comprehensive emergency response.

-South Carolina has two types of shelters: General Population Shelters and Medical Needs Shelters.
-General Population Shelters are managed through coordination between the South Carolina Department of Social Services (DSS), SCEMD and local governments, not DPH.
+South Carolina has two types of shelters: Medical Equipment Power Shelters and General Population Shelters.
+General Population Shelters are managed through coordination between the South Carolina Department of Social Services (DSS), SCEMD and local governments.

-If a hospital or long-term care facility is evacuated due to a weather emergency by Executive Order issued by the governor, the facility will follow its EEP.
-DPH stays in connection with evacuated facilities to help address any issues that may arise during the safe evacuation of residents and staff.
+If a hospital or long-term care facility is evacuated by Executive Order issued by the governor due to a weather emergency, the facility will follow its EEP.
+DPH stays in contact with evacuated facilities to help address any issues that may arise during the safe evacuation of residents and staff.

 In addition, DPH works with hospitals and local officials to ensure medical services are available as soon as safely possible after the storm or other weather emergency has passed.